 Where did you usually get your vinyls or check out gigs in Hong Kong?

 The one thing I’ve got through the record stuff though is finding out about live music in Hong Kong!
 This place in Aberdeen called The Empty Gallery, I’d tried to go to everything they do, it’s just crazy stuff.
 Peter Brötzmann, he was one of the top instrument players in the world.
 I sat in the front row and the whole thing was so visceral.
 You could see the veins popping out of his neck and his forehead.
 It was just amazing!
 There was also a little venue just a few doors down White Noise Records, SAAL in Kwun Tong, and Salon 10 in Central.
 They all had some interesting stuff going on.

 Do you have any favourite local bands?

-Teenage Riot, A New World If You Can Take It, Prune Deer and Blood Wine Or Honey.
+Teenage Riot, A New World If You Can Take It, Prune Deer, and Blood Wine Or Honey.

-What albums are you currently listening to?
+What albums do you listen to?

 I listen to a Japanese punk rock band called The Mods, and a Southern America jazz rock psych band called Bethlehem Asylum.
 Also, I bought a record by Hong Kong experimental electronic pop band called No One Remains Virgin, and their record was called Life Fucks Everyone.